Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Introduction

-Taking the video-based action recognition task as an example, it can be inconvenient for deploying such large models to edge devices such as an autonomous driving \citep{liu2019edge} and unmanned aerial vehicle \citep{li2021uav} as they can heavily rely on the interaction with cloud services for adapting to new environments via active learning \citep{wang2021interactive} or continual learning \citep{li2021else}.
-Re-training large models on the cloud are usually not cost-effective due to the expensive overheads of storage and computational resources.
-Furthermore, these resources are limited on edge devices such as autonomous vehicles and unmanned aerial vehicles, making the sense for developing effective fine-tuning methods with proper parameter-accuracy trade-off that can be fine-tuned on edge devices and interacting with the large models deployed on the cloud.
+Taking the video-based action recognition task as an example, it can be inconvenient for deploying increasingly large vision models to edge devices such as autonomous driving \citep{liu2019edge} and unmanned aerial vehicle \citep{li2021uav} as they can heavily rely on the interaction with cloud services for adapting to new environments via active learning \citep{wang2021interactive} or continual learning \citep{li2021else}.
+Re-training LVMs on the cloud is usually not cost-effective due to the expensive overheads of storage and computational resources.
+Furthermore, these resources are limited on edge devices such as autonomous vehicles and unmanned aerial vehicles, making the sense for developing effective fine-tuning methods with proper parameter-accuracy trade-offs that can be fine-tuned on edge devices and interacting with the LVMs deployed on the cloud.

+We note that fine-tuning visual-language pre-trained (VLP) models \citep{gan2022vision} identified with key significance regarding capability and homogenization can be a promising direction \cite{bommasani2021opportunities}.
+As such, a couple of recent works \cite{zang2022unified, pan2022st} achieved promising performance on vision downstream tasks by finetuning VLP models such as CLIP \citep{radford2021learning} and ALIGN \citep{jia2021scaling}, Florence \citep{yuan2021florence}, BEiT \citep{wang2022image}, GATO \citep{reed2022generalist}, CoCa \citep{yu2022coca}, SWAG \citep{singh2022revisiting} etc. However, according to the results in \citep{pan2022st} and \citep{he2022parameter}, fine-tuning VLP models do not lead to results as good as fine-tuning supervised pre-trained vision models.
+In addition, purely vision models are also increasingly large (reach 22B parameters) \citep{dehghani2023scaling} and gain great advances recently \citep{chen2020generative,li2021efficient,reed2022generalist} with varied pre-training strategies \citep{khan2022transformers, zhou2023comprehensive}, so we focus on fine-tuning pre-trained pure vision models.